 Surgical procedures inevitably result in some pain, which usually fades away as the tissues heal.
-If you’re still in pain after your surgery, Aditya Patel, MD, at Sports, Pain & Regenerative Institute in Fairview, New Jersey, can help.
+If you’re still in pain after your surgery, Aditya Patel, MD, at Sports, Pain & Regenerative Institute in Fairview, New Jersey and Montclair, New Jersey, can help.
 Dr. Patel uses cutting-edge treatments for pain after surgery that resolve the problem without the need to use strong medications.
 Find out how you could benefit from his expertise by calling Sports, Pain & Regenerative Institute today.
 You can also book an in-person or telehealth consultation online.

 Understandably, surgery results in a degree of pain.
 How severe your pain is after surgery depends on such factors as: